primitiveshaun/primitivestuff/README.md

 **NB.
 This is a test / concept deployment.
+Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.**
+*Current experiments in the cave...*
-I am experimenting.
-Bootstrap 5 is in alpha!
-Avaialble on AS-IS basis.**
+Migrating to Bootstrap 5 (currently in alpha!)
+Splitting code / config
+Creating config to expose from WP

 See [Frontity Primitive Theme changelog](packages/primitive-theme/CHANGELOG.md) for release notes.